Is the University changing the payroll schedule?

 What is the impact of the change?

-For exempt employees the payroll schedule change will include a delayed pay to coincide with the non-exempt payroll schedule.
+For exempt employees, the payroll schedule change will include a delayed pay to coincide with the biweekly payroll schedule.

 How do I know if I am an exempt employee?